Larry Sprenger Papers

 As an insurance broker, Sprenger helped usher in one of the first liability policies for the city of West Hollywood.
 This also put him in a position of advocacy against insurance agencies restricting HIV infected people from obtaining medical care.
 Sprenger passed away April 29, 2007 at the age of 65 while awaiting a heart transplant.

-Larry Sprenger Papers, Coll2012-167, ONE National Gay & Lesbian Archives, Los Angeles, California
+Sources: Larry Sprenger Papers, Coll2012-167, ONE National Gay & Lesbian Archives, Los Angeles, California

 Los Angeles Times, May 16, 2007

 Language of Materials